 In a small number of patients, headaches can be a side effect of getting Botox.
 It’s not that common, but also not something to be too worried about.
 If your headache persists or gets worse, be sure to seek medical advice and let them know you’ve recently had Botox.

-We are focused on providing recommendations on high-quality but more affordable beauty in Hong Kong.
-We only recommend what we know and love.
+We are focused on providing high-quality recommendations on life in Hong Kong.

 If you want to learn more about our tips for beauty products and beauty services in Hong Kong, check out The Ultimate Beauty Guide for Hong Kong.